aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/Classes_and_Objects_I.md

 ```

-However, if we change the setter method by invoking simply the method calls, it would not work
+However, if we change the setter method by invoking simply the method call, it would not work

 ```ruby
 def change_info(n, h, w)